Skip to content

 Social media has always been a challenge for life science vendors as they struggle to provide the ROI of time and effort in social channels.
 However, statistics show that only 19% of scientists claim not to use Social Media for their product and service research.

-Life science marketers are best served by focusing their efforts on the specific channels that are relevant to their particular niche.
-They should also carefully analyse, and track conversion rates from social media campaigns.
+Life science marketers are best served by focusing their efforts on the specific channels relevant to their niche.
+They should also carefully analyse and track conversion rates from social media campaigns.

-Science Marketing Fact: There is little evidence that social media paid ads are effective in driving sales in the life science sector.
+Science Marketing Fact: There is little evidence that paid social media ads effectively drive sales in the life science sector.

 Scientific groups on LinkedIn are often not widely used for scientific discussion.
 Many science-related websites have a social component, offering some opportunity for banner advertising and sponsored links.
-Often, however, they are too diverse to reach a receptive audience.
+However, they are often too diverse to reach a receptive audience.

 Source: (Bioinformatics LLC).

-On average, scientists use 2 to 3 social media sites on a weekly basis.
+On average, scientists use 2 to 3 social media sites every week.

 What Are The Most Popular Social Media Sites For Scientists?